History of the Aether Theory

 actual gravity effect is conveyed by the gradient of the rate of

 change of the bulk motion of aether-space.
-3) The aether serves as the
+(3) Aether serves as the

-quasi-real substance from which all matter/energy is derived.
+nonmaterial essence from which, or through which, all matter/energy is derived.

-The aether serves as both a luminiferous aether and a unified
+Aether serves as both a luminiferous medium and a conveyor of

-gravitational aether.
+gravitational effects.
 Aether, by being dynamic, is responsible for

-normal gravity (contractile) as well anti-gravity (generic Λ).
+normal gravity (contractile) as well as anti-gravity (generic Λ).

 The two are regionally balanced so that |gravity| = +Λ .

 contracts in other regions.
-This dynamic activity manifests the cosmic
+This dynamic activity manifests as the cosmic

 cell structure observed by astronomers.

-Cells (or unit-universes) are self regulating in size and are in a
+Cells (of cosmic scale) are self-regulating in size and are in a

 perpetual steady state of simultaneous expansion and contraction.